-18 Best farm shops in Somerset
+20 Best farm shops in Somerset

-When we first moved to the county, I spent much of the first few weeks pottering in Somerset farm shops, getting a taste for the area, quite literally, through its food and drink.
+When we first moved to the county, I spent much of the first few weeks pottering in Somerset farm shops, getting a taste for the area – quite literally – through its food and drink.
 After years of city life in Bristol, suddenly, here on our doorstep were these gorgeous treasure troves of local goodies, surrounded by rolling fields and farmland, from whence much of the items on their shelves had been sourced.
-It was my imagined Somerset idyll and to make matters better, most had a cafe attached, serving scrummy field to fork concoctions and/or a playground and animals to entertain the kids.
+It was my imagined Somerset idyll and to make matters better, most had a cafe attached, serving scrummy field-to-fork concoctions and/or a playground and animals to entertain the kids.

-There’s never been a more important time to eat ethically and sustainably-farmed meat, reduce food miles and support UK farmers.
-And there’s something so lovely about pondering over a cheese purchase for a special occasion, with an expert behind the counter.
-As an added bonus, you can order online at lots of these places, who often deliver locally too.
+There’s never been a more important time to eat ethically and sustainably-farmed meat, reduce food miles and support British farmers.
+Whether you are pondering a special cheese purchase with an expert behind the counter or grabbing a quick-fix sourdough for brunch, here is my curated list of the best farm shops in Somerset.

 Table of Contents